Content Warning: This article discusses topics related to transphobia, and includes at least one slur, used in an explanatory context.

 Spoiler Warning: This article discusses, in-depth, events that occur in Double Decker!
 Doug & Kirill episodes six through eight.

-Part One of Three in our “Fall 2018 Trans Anime” Article series.
+Part One of Two in our “Fall 2018 Trans Anime” Article series.

 On March 28, I came out to the world as transgender.
 It was a day I’ll always remember, as it was the first time that I actually embraced my true self, and took real steps toward becoming the person I really wanted to be.